mklabs/vimfiles/plugins/hob.vim/readme.md

 Commands
 --------

-`:HobGet <repo> <file>`
+`:HobGet <user/repo> <file>`

 is a simple command to fetch and insert below the cursor or the specified line a filename from a Github repository.

 `:HobGet` is pretty dumb right now, but I might get clever with some amount of completion on user/repo and filenames (via github api, will need some sort of caching system)

+---

+`:HobHelp`

+is similar to `:h hob`

 Install